-The search tool on your storefront is a great way for customers to find exactly what they're looking for.
-When you're setting up your search feature, you should understand the functionality of the tool to make sure it's being used to its full potential.
+Your storefront has its own search box for the products you offer.
+When you're setting up your search feature, you should understand the functionality of the tool to make sure it's being used to its fullest potential so customers can find what they want. 😀 👍

 Volusion automatically indexes your site when you create products from the Admin Area.
 Search results can be sorted by price, title, and more, making it easy for your customers to find exactly the right item.